24K Magic (song)

 "24K Magic" is a song by American singer Bruno Mars from his third studio album of the same name (2016).
 Atlantic Records released it as the album's lead single on October 7, 2016, for digital download and streaming.
 It was provided as an instant grat track for those who pre-ordered the album.
 Mars, Philip Lawrence and Christopher Brody Brown wrote the single.
 Calling themselves Shampoo Press & Curl the three of them handled production, with additional production by the Stereotypes.
 The song has been described as a funk, disco and contemporary R&B track.
 The A.V.
 Club noticed the synthesizer riff and backbeat resembled the one in "The Message" (1982) by Grandmaster Flash and the Furious Five.
 The song's lyrics address extravagance, glamour, and the party lifestyle.

 "24K Magic" was generally well received by music critics.
 Some of them complimented Mars' vocals and compared them to James Brown, describing the song as engaging, fun and evoking feelings of nostalgia.
 Others criticized it for not being innovative as it tried to emulate "Uptown Funk" (2014).
 The song was a commercial success.
 It peaked at number four in the United States and number three in Canada and Australia.
 It has been certified five times platinum by the Recording Industry Association of America (RIAA), the Australian Recording Industry Association (ARIA) and by Recorded Music NZ (RMNZ).
 The single reached number one in New Zealand, France, Belgium (Flanders) and Argentina.
-It has received a diamond certification in France and diamond by Music Canada (MC).
+It has received a diamond certification in France Syndicat national de l'édition phonographique (SNEP) and diamond by Music Canada (MC).
 In the United Kingdom and Spain, the song peaked at number five, being certified three times platinum by the British Phonographic Industry (BPI).

 Director Cameron Duddy shot the song's music video with Mars.
 It depicts Mars and his bandmates partying and having fun in a Las Vegas casino.
 At the end of the video, Mars is riding a jet ski in the Fountains of the Bellagio Hotel.
 He performed "24K Magic" on television shows such as Saturday Night Live and The Late Late Show.
 It was first included on his 24K Magic World Tour (2017–18) and on his shows of Bruno Mars Live (2022-24).
 The song received several nominations and won Record of the Year at the 60th Annual Grammy Awards in 2018.
 Kendrick Lamar's single "Loyalty" (2017) featuring Rihanna sampled the song's introduction.